stampedethegoat/dd-docs/content/videos/datadog101-6-notifications.md

 summary: Using notifications to get alerted to problems without being woken up for false positives
 ---

 Datadog 101 shows you everything you need to know about using the Datadog platform.

-In this sixth video we show you how to use notifications.
+In this 6th video we show you how to use notifications.

 We cover the following topics:

 * [Notification Types](?wtime=28)
 * [Add a comment in the event stream](?wtime=85)